-Let me start off by saying I share internet connection via wireless router with my family while waiting on our new home to be finished.
-We always have issues where we have slow internet access due to certain family members being online at different times and thanks to a certain family member getting a new digital camera I have come up with a few tips to make sharing internet more pleasant for all involved.
+Let me start off by saying I share an internet connection via a wireless router with my family while waiting on our new home to be finished.
+We always have issues where we have slow internet access due to certain family members being online at different times and thanks to a certain family member getting a new digital camera I have come up with a few tips to make sharing the internet more pleasant for all involved.

 Tip 1: Everyone loves getting that shiny brand new digital camera and the first thing you do is start snapping away with relentless passion.
 The next step you are most likely to take is inserting that memory card from your camera into your computer and upload them to all of your favorite websites.
 The steps that most common users are unaware of to take are:

 - For someone who is just going to take photos and upload them to share without any photo editing, try adjusting the settings to a lower resolution.
-Camera manufactures generally by default set the resolution to a larger choice.
+Camera manufacturers generally by default set the resolution to a larger choice.

 - For someone who is going to edit their photos before uploading, choose a larger resolution that best suits you for editing.
 The larger resolutions make editing better as it is always best to work with a larger image and then scale them down after editing before you upload to share.
 This is also good if you plan to store the images on your computer for editing later on.

-Sizing the images before uploading benefits both you and everyone else that maybe on the internet in your home.
+Sizing the images before uploading benefits both you and everyone else that may be on the internet in your home.
 If you check the site you are uploading to as well, chances are you will see a maximum image size that an image can be.
 Uploading a very large image, it is going to be re-sized once it is uploaded, so why not go ahead and re-size them anyways.

 For Example: If you have 20 pictures you have taken at 4320×3240 and you’re trying to upload them to show off on Facebook, that’s almost 100 MB you’re trying to upload at once.
-Given that younger users may be even uploading 5x’s that many at once if you might have purchased a camera for a child would be almost 500MB.
+Given that younger users maybe even uploading 5x’s that many at once if you might have purchased a camera for a child would be almost 500MB.
 Another point to make is if you are storing them on your computer, you may find space being taken up quickly.

 - If you’re going to be downloading a large file and you know it’s going to take a while, try setting downloads for times when other users on your network may not be busy on the internet as well.
 I personally set downloads during the hours of 11 PM and 5 AM when I know everyone is asleep.